embarklabs/subspace/examples/react-redux/README.md

 ```
 yarn link
 ```
-Then in the current folder link `phoenix`, and install the packages
+Then in the current folder link `subspace`, and install the packages
 ```
-yarn link phoenix
+yarn link subspace
 yarn
 ```